 After you receive your F-1 (and F-2) visa(s), please notify the Admissions Office to confirm your plans and receive further instructions.
 As you begin to make travel arrangements, please remember that by U.S. law, you are permitted to enter the U.S. no more than 30 days prior to the start date listed on line #5 of your I-20.

 F-2 spouses and children are not permitted to work while in the United States under any circumstances at any time.

 Maintaining Lawful Visa Status

-Full-Time Enrollment Requirement: F-1 visa students are required to register full-time each semester (fall and spring) at Gordon-Conwell.
-Full-time status at Gordon-Conwell is equal to seven credit hours per semester.
-At Gordon-Conwell, most classes are 3 credits each, so this generally means you need to take at least three classes per semester to be considered full-time.
+Lawfully maintaining F-1 visa status at Gordon-Conwell—Charlotte means that you must maintain full-time enrollment, which is equal to seven credit hours per semester.
+At Gordon-Conwell, most classes are 3 credits each, so this generally means you need to take at least three classes (9 credit hours) per semester to be considered full-time.
 Only one online or distance education course per semester can count toward full-time status.

 In order for the Charlotte Campus DSO to verify enrollment status in SEVIS, international students must submit the two forms listed below each semester.
 Students must return these forms via email to the DSO within 7 business days from the first day of each semester you register for courses.
 The DSO will not verify your status in SEVIS without these forms.